Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I am pregnant or breastfeeding.

-I do not do frequent weight-bearing exercises (such as walking, running, or weightlifting).
+I don't do frequent weight-bearing exercises (such as walking, running, or weightlifting).

 The daily recommended amount of calcium depends on many factors.
 This includes your age and if you are a man or a woman.
 Your healthcare provider can help you choose the right amount of calcium for you.